-Hamilton Beach Brands Holding Company is an operating holding company in the following principal industries: consumer and commercial small appliances and specialty retail.
-Hamilton Beach Brands, Inc. ("Hamilton Beach" also referred to as the Company), is a leading designer, marketer and distributor of branded, small electric household and specialty housewares appliances, as well as commercial products for restaurants, bar and hotels.
+Hamilton Beach Brands Holding Company is an operating holding company for Hamilton Beach Brands, Inc. ("Hamilton Beach" also referred to as the Company) and The Kitchen Collection, LLC.
+Hamilton Beach is a leading designer, marketer and distributor of branded, small electric household and specialty housewares appliances, as well as commercial products for restaurants, bar and hotels.
 Certain products sold by Hamilton Beach contain necessary conflict minerals.

-This Conflict Minerals Report ("CMR") for the year ended December 31, 2017 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
+This Conflict Minerals Report ("CMR") for the year ended December 31, 2018 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
 The Rule imposes certain reporting obligations on U.S. Securities and Exchange Commission ("SEC") issuers whose manufactured products contain certain minerals which are necessary to the functionality or production of their products.
 These minerals are cassiterite, columbite-tantalite (coltan), gold, wolframite, and their derivatives, which are limited to tin, tantalum and tungsten ("3TG" or "Conflict Minerals").
-The Rule focuses on 3TG emanating from the Democratic Republic of the Congo ("DRC") and nine adjoining countries (together with DRC, the "Covered Countries").
+The Rule focuses on 3TG emanating from the Democratic Republic of the Congo ("DRC") and nine adjoining countries (together with the DRC, the "Covered Countries").
 If an issuer has reason to believe that any of the Conflict Minerals in their supply chain may have originated in the Covered Countries, or if they are unable to determine the country of origin of those Conflict Minerals, then the issuer must exercise due diligence on the Conflict Minerals' source and chain of custody and submit a CMR to the SEC that includes a description of those due diligence measures.

-This CMR relates to the process undertaken for Hamilton Beach products that were manufactured, or contracted to be manufactured, during calendar year 2017 and that contain Conflict Minerals.
+This CMR relates to the process undertaken for Hamilton Beach products that were contracted to be manufactured, during calendar year 2018 and that contain Conflict Minerals.